AU-Avengers/docs.toum.gg/docs/install/linux/Steam.md

 * Select **Edit the default wine prefix**, then **Run winecfg**.
 * In **winecfg**, click **Libraries**.
 Enter `winhttp` into the text box, click **Add > OK**.

-If installed correctly, launching via the Steam shortcut will open the mod with the **Town of Us: Mira** logo displayed in the top left corner.
+If installed correctly, launching via the Steam shortcut will open the game with the **Town of Us: Mira** logo displayed in the top left corner.

 ***
 **Note**: This guide works as-is on Steam Deck, but TOU: Mira's controller support is imperfect.
 You will need to use a mouse and keyboard to play, or do a lot of controller configuration.